upworthy

 Dogs are keen observers of the human condition.
 They can become very attuned to our daily behaviors and have the ability to recognize our facial expressions.
 A dog's amazing sense of smell also gives them a unique window into our health and emotions.

-A pair of dogs in England's ability to know when something was wrong with their owner may have saved his life.
+A pair of dogs in England knew when something was wrong with their owner, and they just may have saved his life.

-A 71-year-old man was walking his two dogs, a golden retriever and a black labrador, on Saturday when he became unconscious and collapsed.
+A 71-year-old man was walking his two dogs, a golden retriever and a lack labrador, one weekend in October 2021when he became unconscious and collapsed.
 The man and the dogs were hiking through Braithwaite How, a mountain summit in the Cockermouth to Newlands region in the northern part of the country.

 Braithwaite How has an elevation of 564 feet.